Fluid Flow - Definition, Types, Example, FAQs

 On the basis of Mach number, flows are classified into compressible and incompressible fluid.

-Equation of fluid flow:
+Equation of fluid flow

-The mass flow rate of the fluid flow is defined as the rate of massive fluid movement through a unit area.
+The mass flow rate of a fluid flow is defined as the rate of massive fluid movement through a unit area.
 It is considered to be movement of mass of fluid per unit time.
-Mathematically, the mass flow rate of the fluid can be written as

 There are many applications of fluid statics in real life, the main application is it is used in the calculation and measurement of pressure of liquid in the field of hydrostatics like finding the pressure of floating and submerged bodies, pressure of water flow in water dams and gates, and water flow pressure in some liquid storage tanks of homes.